-Why is it important to have a proactive cyber defense strategy?
+Why is it important to have a proactive cyber defence strategy?

 The cyber threat landscape is constantly changing and new strains of malware are being developed and distributed on a daily basis.
 Therefore, no matter how sophisticated your security defences are, there is always a possibility that a bad actor may infiltrate your systems.
 Some of the most common cyber breaches include phishing, ransomware and malware attacks.
 Recent statistics have shown that a shocking 7 in 10 businesses in the UK have suffered a cyber-attack.
 Cyber criminals conduct attacks for many reasons.
 These include: stealing financial information, holding a company to ransom, hacking to bring down a competitors site, stealing sensitive information to sell on the dark web or a political motive.

 But why have so many businesses fallen victim?
-This may be down to not seeing cyber security investment as a business priority, inadequate cyber security awareness training for staff or lack of security solutions which offer cyber threat analytics.
+This may be down to not seeing cyber security investment as a business priority, inadequate Cyber Security awareness training for staff or lack of security solutions which offer cyber threat analytics.
 In order to keep your business safe from these network security threats you must have a proactive approach to tackling them.
-This should involve implementing solutions like Cisco Umbrella, AMP for Endpoint and Cisco ISE which all have state of the art security threat analysis capabilities.
+This should involve implementing solutions like Cisco Umbrella, Cisco Duo 2fa, AMP for Endpoint and Cisco ISE which all have state of the art security threat analysis capabilities.